altruios/namshubettulpa/public/namshubettulpa/chapters/confrontation.md

 "M::I found it."
-~Flanagan was at her side, looking at the darkness~ ~They stood at a ledge into that void, a broken bit of floor and wall unseen in the corner~ "FL::It hasn't seen us yet"
+~Flanagan was at her side, looking at the darkness~ ~They stood at a ledge into that void, a broken bit of floor and wall unseen in the corner~ "FL::It hasn't seen us yet."
 ~Flanagan whispered~
-"FL::We can't assume we'll be lucky, at some point it will see us, follow behind me - I'll distract it, you go around and poke it"
+"FL::We can't assume we'll be lucky, at some point it will see us.
+Follow behind me: I'll distract it.
+You go around and poke it."
 ~Martha nodded and tightened her grip on her spear~ 'M::Here goes...'
 "FL::Quickly now."